AICoE/log-anomaly-detector/README.md

 ## Local Deployment

-To run the Anomaly Detector locally, clone this repo and update the **env.sh** file with the relevent paramaters for your Elasticsearch instance, index and service as well as the appropriate training and testing pramaters.
+To run the Anomaly Detector locally, clone this repo and update the **env.sh** file with the relevent paramaters for your Elasticsearch instance, index and service as well as the appropriate training and testing parameters.
 Documentation of each parameter can be found below as well as in the **env.sh** comments.
 Then on the command line type `. env.sh` to load the environment variables.
 Then type `python app.py` to train and save a model, then start watching for anomalies in your specified service and start logging them back to Elasticsearch.

 ## Openshift Deployment